maurermj08/efetch/README.md

 * libjpeg
 * libtff

-On Ubuntu 14.04 these packages can be installed using the following command:
+On Ubuntu 14.04 these packages can be installed using the following commands:

 ```bash
 sudo add-apt-repository -y ppa:gift/stable